Red Rabbit

 Red Rabbit is a spy thriller novel, written by Tom Clancy and released on August 5, 2002.
-The plot occurs a few months after the events of Patriot Games (1987), and incorporates the 1981 assassination attempt on Pope John Paul II.
-Main character Jack Ryan, now an analyst for the Central Intelligence Agency, takes part in the extraction of a Soviet defector who knows of a KGB plot to kill the pontiff.
+A prequel, it is set after the events of Patriot Games (1987) and incorporates the 1981 assassination attempt on Pope John Paul II.
+The title refers to a KGB communications officer who learns about chairman Yuri Andropov’s plot to kill the pontiff, and the book also features CIA analyst Jack Ryan as he takes part in the protagonist’s defection.
 The book debuted at number one on The New York Times Best Seller list.